Basis of Presentation and Summary of Significant Accounting Policies

 Basis of Presentation and Use of Estimates

 Inventory is carried at the lower of cost (first-in, first-out method) or net realizable value.
 Items in inventory relate predominantly to the Company’s ClearPoint system.
 Software license inventory related to ClearPoint systems undergoing on-site customer evaluation is included in inventory in the accompanying condensed consolidated balance sheets.
 All other software license inventory is classified as a non-current asset.
-The Company periodically reviews its inventory for obsolete items and provides a reserve upon identification of potential obsolete items.
+The Company periodically reviews its inventory for obsolete items and provides a reserve upon identification of potentially obsolete items.

 Lines of Business; Timing of Revenue Recognition

-For both types of capital equipment sales described above, the Company’s determination of the point in time at which to recognize revenue represents that point at which the customer has legal title, physical possession, and the risks and rewards of ownership, and the Company has a present right to payment.
+For both types of capital equipment and software sales described above, the Company’s determination of the point in time at which to recognize revenue represents that point at which the customer has legal title, physical possession, and the risks and rewards of ownership, and the Company has a present right to payment.

 Payment terms under contracts with customers generally are in a range of 30-60 days after the customers’ receipt of the Company’s invoices.